exponea/exponea-android-sdk/Guides/FIREBASE.md

   ![](pics/push2.png)

-  3. Locate **Server Key** property, thats your Google Cloud Messaging key, which you will have to provide to **Exponea Web app**
+  3. Locate **Server Key** property, thats your Firebase Cloud Messaging API Key, which you will setup in **Exponea Web app**

   ![](pics/push3.png)

-  5. Go to [Exponea Web App](https://app.exponea.com), login and naviagate to Project Settings
+  5. Go to [Exponea Web App](https://app.exponea.com), login and navigate to Project Settings

   ![](pics/push4.png)

   6. Navigate to `Channels->Push notifications`.
-Locate GCM API Key input field and pass value you have copied from **Firebase**
+Locate FCM API Key input field and pass value you have copied from **Firebase**